chiefware/spark-hdp-client/README.md

 - spark client for hortonworks HDP .. this one can connect to hadoop environment outside container.

-- contains als hive, python 2.7 , pip and kerberos clients to put it all together
+- contains also hive, python 2.7 , pip and kerberos clients to put it all together

-- first create your user directory on your hdp
+- make sure you have user directory on hdfs

-- make sure your container can access copy of /etc/hadoop/conf and /etc/hive/conf i just copied them to my laptop
+- make sure your container can access copy a of /etc/hadoop/conf and /etc/hive/conf i just copied them to my laptop

 - temp work around for tez error change tez engine to mr in hive-site.xml